 There are various competitions including national scholarships – the Ross MacPherson Scholarship which gives a prize of $2,500 worth of lessons at the local club and the John Pearce Scholarship worth over $4000.
 We've had local winners in each category!

-If this appeals to you or someone you know, go online to the website www.flyingnz.co.nz and look under Young Eagles to get more information and to sign up.
-Fly with you soon.
+If this appeals to you or someone you know, go online to the website www.flyingnz.co.nz and look under Young Eagles to get more information.